javisantana/javisantana.com/_posts/2015-03-22-vector-tiles.md

 # vector tiles

 Last week we had the n-th GIS drama about [how Mapbox Vector Tiles should be called](https://twitter.com/pwramsey/status/577959264678850561).
 I'm actually thiking in creating the GIS version of [rubydramas](https://news.ycombinator.com/item?id=4487963) (it's gone, looks like ruby community has moved to node.js, sorry, io.js).
-This post is not to talk about naming, we all know standards with company names in the description never works, look at those ESRI shapefiles...
+This post is not to talk about naming, we all know standards with company names in the description are never used, look at those ESRI shapefiles...

 The objetive of vector tiles (whatever format you use) is to move the data closer to the rendering stage, so it's projected, clipped, transformed, extra precision is removed, filtered using naive filters, encoded and finally compressed.
 You should take a look at this [Michael Migurski's blogpost](http://mike.teczno.com/notes/postgreslessness-mapnik-vectiles.html) or this talk from [Dane Springmeyer in foss4g](https://2015.foss4g-na.org/sites/default/files/slides/foss4g-2015-sf-springmeyer.pdf) to understand what is the rationale behind them.